Tony Wood (Australian businessman)

 Tony Wood is an Australian businessman and Energy Program Director at the Grattan Institute.
 He has become a prominent spokesperson for the institute since his appointment in 2011, and has written 32 articles for The Conversation related to energy, climate change and energy policy.
 From 2002 to 2008 he was executive general manager of Origin Energy, where he held executive positions for a total of 14 years.
 Wood has declared interests as a shareholder of BHP Billiton and Origin Energy.

 Career

 Wood has worked in the energy, transport, chemical and fertiliser industries.
 He contributed to the Garnaut Climate Change Review in 2008 and worked with the Clinton Foundation from 2009 to 2014 as director of its Clean Energy programme.
 He was appointed director of the energy programme at the Grattan Institute in mid-2011, and has represented it in publications, on radio and at public forum.
-He was on the executive board of the Committee for Melbourne and the Green Energy Taskforce of the Northern Territory Government.
-He has also worked as a financial advisor for PricewaterhouseCoopers and has served as Chairperson of the Energy Retailers Association of Australia.
+He was on the executive board of the Committee for Melbourne and the Green Energy Taskforce of the Government of the Northern Territory.
+He has also worked as a financial advisor for PwC and has served as Chairperson of the Energy Retailers Association of Australia.

 His areas of interest include natural gas, carbon capture and storage, solar power and nuclear power.